JayMGurav/feedback-koa/README.md

 - [x] Sign in with Github and Google.
 - [x] change feedback's to comment's.
-- [ ] support anonymous reviews(issue, tips, other).
+- [X] support anonymous feedbacks.
-- [ ] support for anonymous polls.
+- [X] support for anonymous comments.
 - [ ] a widget component for reviews and real-time polls.
-- [ ] support to embeed components in sites.
+- [X] support to embeed components in sites.
 - [ ] enhance account page to show number of sites, comments, reviews, polls.
-- [ ] setting options for comments, polls and reviews.
+- [X] setting options for comments.
 - [ ] Sign in with mail, and add authentication pages.
-- [ ] documentation to use, about, privacy, terms pages
+- [X] documentation to use, about, privacy, terms pages

 ### 🏗 Built using